Liquid fluoride thorium reactor: Breeding basics

 In a nuclear power reactor, there are two types of fuel.
 The first is fissile material, which splits when hit by neutrons, releasing a large amount of energy and also releasing two or three new neutrons.
 These can split more fissile material, resulting in a continued chain reaction.
 Examples of fissile fuels are U-233, U-235 and Pu-239.
 The second type of fuel is called fertile.
 Examples of fertile fuel are Th-232 (mined thorium) and U-238 (mined uranium).
 In order to become fissile these nuclides must first absorb a neutron that's been produced in the process of fission, to become Th-233 and U-239 respectively.
 After two sequential beta decays, they transmute into fissile isotopes U-233 and Pu-239 respectively.
 This process is called breeding.

-All reactors breed some fuel this way, but today's solid fueled thermal reactors don't breed enough new fuel from the fertile to make up for the amount of fissile they consume.
+All reactors breed some fuel this way, but today's solid-fueled thermal reactors do not breed enough new fuel from the fertile to make up for the amount of fissile they consume.
 This is because today's reactors use the mined uranium-plutonium cycle in a moderated neutron spectrum.
-Such a fuel cycle, using slowed down neutrons, gives back less than two new neutrons from fissioning the bred plutonium.
+Such a fuel cycle, using slowed-down neutrons, gives back less than two new neutrons from fissioning the bred plutonium.
 Since one neutron is required to sustain the fission reaction, this leaves a budget of less than one neutron per fission to breed new fuel.
 In addition, the materials in the core such as metals, moderators and fission products absorb some neutrons, leaving too few neutrons to breed enough fuel to continue operating the reactor.
 As a consequence they must add new fissile fuel periodically and swap out some of the old fuel to make room for the new fuel.